-Many people have long grown foliage plants like coleus to add a splash of color without having to worry about blooms, but sometimes coleus can get a little too large and have unattractive flowers in the summer.
+Many people have long grown foliage plants such as coleus to add a splash of color without having to worry about blooms, but sometimes coleus can get a little too large and have unattractive flowers in the summer.
 If this is the case for you, give Joseph's coat a try.
-These tidy plants come in almost the same range of colors as coleus, albeit less patterns, and are just as easy to grow.
-The plants come in different sizes and with different shapes of leaves—some with thin and narrow threads and others that are wide and oval.
+These tidy plants come in almost the same range of colors as coleus, albeit fewer patterns, and are just as easy to grow.
+The plants come in different sizes and with a variety of leaf shapes—some with thin and narrow threads and others that are wide and oval.
 Others still have unique crinkled foliage and some have multicolored leaves.
 No matter the color or texture, all types of Joseph's coats are easy to grow.

 Joseph's Coat Care Must-Knows